RELEASED 1 JANUARY 2014

 Following the success of the digital release of Egmond's debut single This Morning in 2013, 10 years after its original physical release, Egmond approached Electric again.
 "The song was still as strong as ever, and fortunately, the way it was structured, it was possible to remove the references included for the retail chain and make it a commercial song the way it was intended."
 A promotional music video was filmed shortly after Christmas 2013 and released on 10 January 2014, a mere 10 days after the single was released on iTunes.
 The music video is a shortened version of the track and excludes the second verse.
 Unfortunately, during the time of recording, Nathi Louw was unable to film portions for the video, however his participation in the song remains in the video.

-The digital single was originally going to form part of the then-planned English album that Egmond wanted to release in 2014, but with the high demands of his Afrikaans career, the album was put on hold and eventually cancelled.
-The single included 2 never before released Afrikaans B-sides.
-The song was included in the 2015 Greatest Hits album, 1 Dosyn.
+The digital single was originally going to form part of the then-planned English album that Egmond wanted to release in 2014, but with the high demands of his Afrikaans career, the album was put on hold and released in 2017 as the EP LightsBlinding.
+The song was also included in the 2015 Greatest Hits album, 1 Dosyn.